 Family Life

-Significant others are welcome at most UCLA Anderson clubs and events.
-Many spouses and significant others join social events, Alumni Weekend, special speaker events and volunteer events.
+Significant others are welcome at most UCLA Anderson and club events.
+Many spouses and significant others attend social events, Alumni Weekend, special speaker events and Challenge for Charity volunteer events.
+Leadership roles also may be available.

 Housing